realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 }
 ```

-Whenever a mouse click is detected on the capsule (6) we can then perform a similar check to what happened in `Update()` only that we use `modifier` instead of `Input.GetKey()` here.
+Whenever a mouse click is detected on the capsule (6), we can then perform a similar check to what happened in `Update()`, only we use `modifier` instead of `Input.GetKey()` here.

 Check if `modifier` was set to `KeyCode.LeftShift` or `KeyCode.LeftControl` (7) and if so, increment the corresponding hit count (8).
 If no modifier was used (9), increment the `hitCountUnmodified`.

-As seen in the last section we need to create a string that can be saved in the file.
+As seen in the last section, we need to create a string that can be saved in the file.
 There is a second function on `File` that accepts a string array and then saves each entry in one line: `WriteAllLines()`.

-Knowing this we create an array containing the three hit counts (11) and pass this one on to `File.WriteAllLines()`.
+Knowing this, we create an array containing the three hit counts (11) and pass this one on to `File.WriteAllLines()`.

-Start the game, click the capsule using Shift and Control.
+Start the game, and click the capsule using Shift and Control.
 You should see the three counters in the Inspector.

 <img src="images/07_hit_count_extended_editor.jpg" alt="File hitCountExtended.txt" width=""/>

-After stopping the game and therefore saving the data a new file `hitCountFileExtended.txt` should exist in your project folder.
-Have look at it, it should look something like this:
+After stopping the game and therefore saving the data, a new file `hitCountFileExtended.txt` should exist in your project folder.
+Have a look at it.
+It should look something like this:

 <img src="images/08_hit_count_extended_file.jpg" alt="File hitCountExtended.txt" width=""/>